 'Well,' I started to explain.
 'Al was on a gap year, but now he's gone off to train as a Healer, and Rose is studying law someplace in Westminster, I think, I went to see her yesterday and-'

 Scorpius shot up so fast he nearly smacked his head off the table.
 'You saw Rose?'

-‘Just in case you’re wondering, no, she doesn’t know you’re here.’
+'Just in case you're wondering, no, I didn't tell her you were here.'

 He sunk back under the table again.
 'Good.
 Oh, she'd kill me if she found out.'

 'Remind me, Scorp, why you did a runner?'
 Gwendolyn/Raven asked, in the sort of nasty voice that suggested she was quite enjoying his misery.